Emergency Fire Response and Evacuation Plan

 The zones are as follows:

-Section 4: The Incident Command System and The Calling Post/Reverse 911 Telephone Alert Systems
+Section 4: The Incident Command System and the PostCalls/Reverse 911 Telephone Alert Systems

-The first alert to an emergency, minor or serious, will probably come from Calling Post.
+The first alert to an emergency, minor or serious, will probably come from PostCalls.
 This is a subscriber service that allows the HOA to make a mass calling of a single message to all our residents.
-Fortunately, this service allows calls to be made to cell phones as well as landline 859 numbers.
-In design the call should be initiated by the resident liaison as guided by the Incident Commander, but if no one is available, the commander (fire chief) will do the alert directly.
+Fortunately, this service allows calls to be made to cell and satellite-service phones as well as landline 859 numbers.
+In design, the call should be initiated by the resident liaison as guided by the Incident Commander, but if no one is available, the commander (fire chief) will issue the alert directly.

-The message will contain the nature of the emergency, its location and how each zone should be responding.
+The message will contain the nature of the emergency, its location, and how each zone should be responding.
 It is important that we listen closely and follow the directions carefully.
-Many times it will be a matter of just staying put and keeping the roads clear for the firefighters.
+Many times, it will be a matter of just staying put and keeping the roads clear for the firefighters.
+For those phones that subscribe to caller ID, the screen will either identify itself as “PostCalls” or 405-308-4474 depending on your carrier.

-It is very important that if you have any change of telephone numbers that you contact us at Firewise@thespringsathighrock.org to up date us immediately!
+It is very important that if you have any change of telephone numbers, you contact us at Firewise@thespringsathighrock.org to update us immediately!

-“When we fail to prepare, we are preparing to fail” B. Franklin
+“When we fail to prepare, we are preparing to fail.”
+Benjamin Franklin

 - First make sure all property, health, and life insurance policies are up to date.
 Review existing policies for the amount and extent of coverage to ensure that what you have in place is what is required for you and your family for all possible hazards.